mbuhidar/retro_typein_games/README.md

 # retro-typein-games
 Collaborative repository for typing-in, debugging, and converting 1980s magazine type-in games and programs for use with Commodore emulators and original hardware.
-Using this to test the library of type-in tools I'm developing named `retro-typein-tools`.
-Contributions welcome if you'd like to take on typing in one of the games for nostalgic purposes.
-Suggestions on how to improve the type-in tools library are also welcome.
+I'm using this repository to test the library of type-in tools I'm developing named `retro-typein-tools`.
+Contributions are welcome if you'd like to take on typing in one of the games for nostalgic purposes.
+Suggestions on how to improve the type-in tools library are also very welcome.

 ## File Structure
+Each magazine will have a directory with folders for each individual game.

 Each game will have a directory containing three files:
-- File as-typed from magazine (including special character codes)
+- File as-typed from the magazine (including special character codes)
-- File converted by tool for use with the VICE emulator Petcat tool
+- File converted by tool for optional use with the VICE emulator Petcat tool
 - File converted directly to binary format for use with emulator or original hardware

 An example for C64 games from Ahoy magazine would be: